mathiasroesler/uSMC-conversion/README.md

 The optional flag **--estrus** can be used to compute the sweep for a single estrus stage.
 The default value is all which computes the sweep for all four stages.

-The **sweep** sub-command will generate .pkl files in the *res/* folder with the following structure **param_stage_metric_sweep.pkl**, where param is replaced with the name of the parameter, stage is replaced with the estrus stage, and metric is replaced with the name of the used metric.
+The **sweep** sub-command will generate .pkl files in the *res/* directory with the following structure **param_stage_metric_sweep.pkl**, where param is replaced with the name of the parameter, stage is replaced with the estrus stage, and metric is replaced with the name of the used metric.
 The results will be plotted if the **--estrus** flag is set to all.

 The **plot** sub-command plots the results without running the parameter sweep again.
 It can only be called after the **sweep** command has been used and the .pkl files have been generated.

-Run the following command from inside the *code/* folder to view the help message:
+Run the following command from inside the *code/* directory to view the help message:
 ```bash
 $ python3 param-sweep.py -h
 ```